-Johnson submitted that Main West near the planned Light Rail Transit corridor is an appropriate and proper corridor to intensify due to its proximity to major institutions, commercial and retail centres and higher-order transit.
+Johnston submitted that Main West near the planned Light Rail Transit corridor is an appropriate and proper corridor to intensify due to its proximity to major institutions, commercial and retail centres and higher-order transit.

 The City agreed the site has adequate water, sanitary and stormwater infrastructure, and traffic can be accommodated within the existing road network.